RevenueCat/codelab/rc/kmp/codelab.md

 end
 ```

+You’ve successfully imported the RevenueCat SDK.
+Now, let’s move on to the initialization step.

 ## Initialization
+Duration: 0:02:00

-Now it’s time to initialize the Purchases SDK in your project.
+Now, it’s time to initialize the Purchases SDK in your project.
 Be sure to configure Purchases using **only your public API key**, which you can find by navigating to your app’s settings under **Project Settings > Platforms**.

 ```kotlin
 import com.revenuecat.purchases.kmp.LogLevel